ClJarvis/Portfolio_Black/README.md

 A portfolio page for showing the projects I have built while a Student at Nashville Software School.
 Some projects are class directed others are independent projects.
 These projects were built using HTML, CSS, JavaScript, AngularJS and Json.
+The portfolio page is HTML5, CSS, and bootstrap.